PipedreamHQ/pipedream/docs/docs/components/actions/README.md

 ::: warning
 Legacy actions are no longer available in the latest version of workflows.

-This is a [new version](https://pipedream.com/community/t/actions-improved-open-source-now-in-beta/606) of Pipedream Actions available.
-Legacy Actions haven been deprecated.
+There is a [new version](https://pipedream.com/community/t/actions-improved-open-source-now-in-beta/606) of Pipedream Actions available.
+Legacy Actions have been deprecated.
 Get started with our [quickstart](/components/quickstart/nodejs/actions/) for new actions or learn how to [migrate](/components/migrating/) legacy actions.
 :::

 ## Passing params to actions